julwilke/julwilke/README.md

 **Software & AI**
 - Python (data analysis, APIs, dashboards)
-- Interested in data visualization and analization projects
+- Interested in data visualization and analysis projects
 - Applied AI with emphasis on robustness and explainability

 ---